restlessronin/llm-code-highlighter/README.md

 # gauthier-repomap

 gauthier-repomap is a TypeScript library for creating advanced repository maps, inspired by the methodology created by Paul Gauthier and outlined [in the Aider Chat docs](https://aider.chat/docs/repomap.html).

-The approach significantly improves upon traditional methods, providing a more nuanced understanding and aiding in the effective navigation and editing of large repositories.
+This typescript version of the original [Aider Python code](https://github.com/paul-gauthier/aider) was created with very significant assistance from ChatGPT 4.

 ## Installation